emanuellima1/c-template/README.md

-# c-template
+# C Template

-Simple template repository for small C projects
+A simple template repository for small C projects.